-The VT School of Education Music Education program has a five year record of 100% job placement of graduates.
-This is based on the reputation and accomplishments of our previous graduates, as well as the fact that the VT program have more hands on experience than any other program in the region.
+The VT School of Education Music Education program has a five-year record of 100% job placement of graduates.
+This is based on the reputation and accomplishments of our previous graduates, as well as the fact that the VT program has more hands-on experience than any other program in the region.
 Our students interview with confidence based on their education and their experiences.
 The majority of the graduates seek and earn positions in secondary schools, some also join the profession at elementary schools.
 Music education careers vary with the size of the school, which determines the extent of the music program.
 Music Educators also find careers outside of K-12 schools, in a variety of arts venues.

 - To be eligible for regular admission status, applicants must have a minimum 3.0 GPA (last 60 hours of coursework) and a B.A.
 Transcript reviews of applicants with Music degrees from other colleges should provide evidence that the programs meet specific content requirements; otherwise, candidates will need to take additional coursework as part of the licensure program.